 Don’t get me wrong, we initially got so caught up in trying to figure out “our style” that I kind of lost track of what we really wanted.
-I mean, they each have really great points on how kids learn, so I began to think that they were all perfect for us.
+Each style really has excellent logic for using it, so I began to think that they were all perfect for us.

 We Are Eclectic Homeschoolers

 We are currently Eclectic homeschoolers.
 Our homeschool is inspired by the Classical, Charlotte Mason, and the Unit Studies styles.